Styre-x/komorebiPy/README.md

 ## Using Komorebi

 Simply run `komorebi`, or open your application launcher and look for **Komorebi**.
+The best way to launch Komorebi is via bash, either running `komorebi` or `& komorebi`.
+Occasonally the app manager will refuse to launch it.

 Komorebi displays behind all other windows, so you may not notice anything if you have a fullscreen application running.

+When using Komorebi on a dual monitor setup, you may notice wallpapers pause when not selecting the desktop.
+Simply go to desktop preferences and uncheck `Pause Video playback on un-focus`.

 Optional arguments:

 - `--single-screen [int]` or `-ss [int]`: forces Komorebi to run on the specified screen (0 or 1) only
-- `version` or `--version`: prints current version
+- `-version` or `--version`: prints current version
+- `-l DEBUG`: helpful for sending issues and crash reports

 > ![NOTE]
-> if your desktop disappears, restart the desktop service by running `nemo-desktop &`
+> if your desktop disappears after quitting Komorebi, restart the desktop service by running `nemo-desktop &` on Mint.
+Other distros differ.

 ### Change wallpaper & desktop preferences